Variations of golf: Sandies

 A betting game whereby any player making par after having been in a bunker on the hole wins points or money.
 The bunker can be at any spot on the hole, yet particulars are dependent on local rules.

 Barkies

 Barkies, sometimes called Woodies or Seves (as in Seve Ballesteros), are paid automatically to any player who makes par on a hole on which they hit a tree.
 The value of a Barkie is determined before the round.

 Arnies

 Arnies are side bets whose value should be determined prior to the round.
 They are won automatically by any golfer who makes a par without having managed to get their ball into the fairway.
 Named in honor of Arnold Palmer, who made quite a few "Arnies" in his time.

 Starting procedures

-Competition format and organization sometimes necessitate variations on the usual starting procedure, where everyone begins from the first tee and plays all holes in order though to the eighteenth, in order for the course to accommodate all competitors effectively.
+Competition format and organization sometimes necessitate variations on the usual starting procedure, where everyone begins from the first tee and plays all holes in order through to the eighteenth, in order for the course to accommodate all competitors effectively.